Is Sensorineural Hearing Loss?

 - muffled conversation sounds

 - inability to hear well when there’s a lot of

 - difficulty hearing high-pitched sounds

-- experiencing dizziness or balance problems
+- balance problems

-However, your doctor will try to identify the cause of your hearing loss before
+However, your doctor will try to find the cause of your hearing loss before

-Outlook for SSHL
+for People with SSHL